 Cardinal Stefan Wyszynski, Roman Catholic Primate of Poland, arrived in Rome today (12 October) for talks with Pope paul.

-Cardinal Stefan Wyszynski, Roman Catholic Primate of Poland, arrived in Rome today (12 October) for talks with Pope paul.
+Background: Cardinal Stefan Wyszynski, Roman Catholic Primate of Poland, arrived in Rome today (12 October) for talks with Pope paul.
 These are expected to cover the future status of former German dioceses which are now part of Poland.

 The Cardinal, who arrived from Warsaw, was accompanied by Archbishop Boleslaw Kominek, Apostolic Administrator of Wroclaw (formerly Breslau) and head of the Polish commission for dioceses in the territories which Poland took from Germany at the end of the Second World War.